 Spiritual Sportsmanship

-The NFL playoffs are heating up as another weekend of big matchups kicks off tomorrow.
+The NFL playoffs are heating up as another weekend of big matchups kicks off this weekend.

 Amid all the post-season rivalry, there’s a moment in every game that stands out to me: when the final whistle blows, players from both teams converge on the field to shake hands, smile, laugh, and hug.